 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Dresden Files #4 series and is a This urban fantasy is a paperback edition that was published by ROC on September 3, 2002 and has 449 pages.
+It is part of the The Dresden Files #4 series and is a urban fantasy that was published by ROC on September 3, 2002 and has 449 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls
+Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Grave Peril, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Fourth in the Dresden Files urban fantasy series revolving around a White Council wizard named Harry Dresden.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.